c4cs/c4cs.github.io/_commands/editors/vi.md

 you have highlighted with the next character you type and immediately returns you to normal mode.)

-You can enter insert mode **from normal mode and from visual mode.**

 ## Normal Mode

-Normal mode, as its name suggests, is the "standard" mode.
-You start in normal mode when you launch vim, and you return to normal mode whenever you finish performing edits in another mode.
+Normal mode, as its name suggests, is the mode you'll spend the most time using.
+You start in normal mode when you launch vim, and you return to normal mode when you exit another.

-This is counterintuitive for many people because they're used to text editors and word processors that "stay in insert mode" almost all the time (e.g. nano, gedit, Microsoft Word, LibreOffice Writer, etc.) Many novice vim users spend _all_ of their time in insert mode, only entering normal mode to save their work and to close vim.
+This is counterintuitive for many people because they're used to text editors and word processors that almost always "stay in insert mode" (e.g. nano, gedit, Microsoft Word, LibreOffice Writer, etc.) Many novice vim users spend _all_ of their time in insert mode, only entering normal mode to save their work and to close vim.

 Editing exclusively in normal mode defeats the entire purpose of using vim!
-By itself, insert mode is nothing but a less capable version of nano.
+By itself, insert mode is nothing but a less capable clone of nano.
 Insert mode exists just because, were it omitted, vim wouldn't be a text editor.
 The bulk of vim's most useful features lie in normal mode and in visual mode.